shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ## 2. The data

 SuperLender provided us with three separate sets of data namely: (1) Performance data, (2) previous loans data and (3) demographic data.
 A breakdown of the features, data types and descriptions for the performance, previous loans and demographics datasets are provided in Tables 1, 2 and 3, respectively.
-The performance dataset contains repeat loans taken by customers and contains a binary feature ${\tt good}$\_${\tt bad}$\_${\tt flag}$ indicating whether the customer settled their loan on time or not --- this feature serves at the target variable.
+The performance dataset contains repeat loans taken by customers and contains a binary feature `good_bad_flag` indicating whether the customer settled their loan on time or not --- this feature serves at the target variable.
 The previous loans dataset contains all previous loans that a customer in the performance dataset took out prior to the loan.
 And finally, the demographics dataset contains demographic information corresponding to each customer in the performance dataset.
-All three of the aforementioned datasets are related *via* the ${\tt customerid}$ key.
+All three of the aforementioned datasets are related *via* the `customerid` key.
 <div class="caption">
     <em>Table 1:</em> The features, data types and descriptions of the performance dataset.
 </div>